Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: Introduction

+\textbf{Concurrent Exploitation of CPU and GPU Resources: } In contrast to GPU-only approaches, we use both the CPU and GPU by assigning query points to either architecture to find their respective \knn.
+We leverage the distance similarity join described above for the GPU to process high data density regions, and a parallel CPU \knn algorithm for processing low density regions.

+To our knowledge, our algorithm is the first to split \knn searches between architectures as described above.
+The contributions and primary findings of the paper are outlined as follows:

-\begin{itemize}[leftmargin=*] \item We propose a hybrid CPU/GPU approach for solving the \knn self-join problem that combines a distance similarity join for the GPU with a multi-core CPU \knn algorithm. \item We present a method for dividing the query points between CPU and GPU architectures as a function of data dependent properties (e.g., distribution, dimensionality, and size). \item The GPU component of our \gpu algorithm solves the \knn problem using range queries.
-We show how to select a query distance, $\epsilon$, such that the GPU join task is likely to find at least $K$ neighbors for each query point. \item We optimize task granularity on the GPU by ensuring that resources remain saturated despite changing workloads based on the total workload assigned to the GPU. \item We achieve performance gains over the parallel reference implementation on four real-world datasets. \end{itemize}
+\begin{itemize} \item We propose a hybrid CPU/GPU approach for solving the \knn self-join problem that combines a distance similarity join for the GPU with a multi-core CPU \knn algorithm. \item The GPU component of our \gpu algorithm solves the \knn problem using distance similarity searches.
+We show how to select a search distance, $\epsilon$, such that the GPU join is likely to find at least $K$ neighbors for each query point. \item We present a work queue to distribute query points to the CPU and GPU.
+The work queue prioritizes assigning query points with significant computation to the GPU. \item The throughput-oriented GPU requires processing large quantities of query points in batches to achieve peak performance.
+This can lead to load imbalance between the CPU and GPU.
+We propose methods to mitigate load imbalance between architectures. \item We compare the hybrid approach to one GPU and two multi-core CPU reference implementations.
+We find that \gpu outperforms the reference implementations on most scenarios, particularly at larger values of $K$. \end{itemize}